INTERNATIONAL WEBINARS ON HUMAN TRAFFICKING

 AND OF “FRATELLI TUTTI” ENCYCLICALS

-Networking of international experts in the fight against human trafficking to promote common understanding and research of this scourge
+Networking of international anti-trafficking experts to promote common understanding and research on this scourge

-Click on the title of the webinar below to be directed to the program
+Click on the webinar title below to access the program

-English titles are English-language seminars, in French, in French language
+English titles are seminars in English; French titles are seminars in French

 Our extensive program is available here